The A to Z Guide to 'Star Wars'

 V is for VADER

 Long story short, he went a bit mad, had a major fight with Obi-Wan Kenobi which ended with Vader being burnt alive and having his legs chopped off.
 Because his injuries were so severe, he had to have a specially-designed suit made for him that would allow him to walk and breathe.
 That's where the whole Darth Vader suit came from.
 In the original trilogy, he was voiced by James Earl Jones (who also voiced Mufasa in 'The Lion King') whilst the actual person on-screen was played by bodybuilder David Prowse.
-In the prequel trilogy, he was played by Hayden Christensen and Jake Lloyd.
+In the prequel trilogy, he was played by Hayden Christensen and Jake Lloyd as a child.

 W is for WAMPA